Thursday, September 29, 2011

 Keep in mind though they are vegetarians.
 Don't feed them cat food, dog food, cheese, leftover pizza, biscuits, or anything with protein, wheat or corn in it.
 A diet that contains animal proteins will lead to kidney failure, and this is a terribly long and drawn out way for an iguana to die.

 The fresh fruit or vegetables should be shredded or chopped into small pieces.
 Remember they don't have teeth.
-Some suggestions on the pet websites include green beans, winter squash, sweet potatoes, yams, carrots.
-Fruit can also be offered such as strawberries, cantaloupe or raspberries.
+Some suggestions on the pet websites include green beans, winter squash, sweet potatoes, yams, and carrots.
+Fruit can also be offered such as strawberries, cantaloupe, or raspberries.
 Not my raspberries!
 I'm not sharing my imported raspberries with iguanas.
 I do share the local papayas, pineapples, mangoes, and bananas.
 They adore bananas.
 When I appear with a dish of bananas those lizards run so fast their four little legs barely touch the ground.

 A couple of other funny facts about iguanas.